ChrisPenner/rasa/docs/Building-An-Extension.md

 dispatchEvent :: Typeable a => a -> Action ()
 ```

-This looks pretty similar to the `persistentListener` signature, but all that it does
+This looks pretty similar to the `onEveryTrigger` signature, but all that it does
 is takes any event type and will trigger any hooks that are listening for events
 of that type!
 Let's give it a go!